Jbleezy/BO1-Reimagined/README.md

 * The player who kills a Nova Crawler gets the kills for any zombies killed from the explosion of the Nova Crawler

 ### Thief
-* Max health is now 30,000 no matter how many players are in the match
+* Max health: 30,000
 * Health does not change depending on how many payers are in the match
+* No longer effected by insta kills or nukes

 ### Monkeys (Ascension)
 * Max health decreased to 1600